Country Club — the recreational heart of San Ramon Village

 Vintage September 1961 advertisement for San Ramon Country Club Park, featuring a couple dancing atop an oversized golf tee.
 The headline reads “Tee for Two” and promotes the appeal of homes overlooking scenic fairways and greens.
 The ad captures the era’s aspirational lifestyle marketing, blending romance, recreation, and suburban promise.

-A whimsical 1961 advertisement for the San Ramon Country Club Park subdivision, using golf imagery to market leisure living.
-The tagline “Tee for Two” paired with a couple dancing on a giant golf tee highlights the romanticized vision of suburban life overlooking fairways and greens—a hallmark of Volk-McLain’s early master plan.
+A 1961 advertisement for the Country Club Park subdivision, using golf imagery to market leisure living.
+The tagline "Tee for Two" paired with a couple dancing on a giant golf tee reflects the lifestyle marketing used to promote golf course living during the early years of San Ramon Village.

 Related posts